cedrik31tlse/avax-node-tutorial-by-coyote-bots/README.md

 #### created by cedrik31tlse#8672 (Discord) / cedrik31tlse (Telegram)

-Tutorial to create a node on Avalanche network (FTM) to use with Coyote Chainsniper Linux Edition.
+Tutorial to create a node on Avalanche network (AVAX) to use with Coyote Chainsniper Linux Edition.

 Link to official server of Coyote bots : https://discord.gg/fP3Z4tY92j